jakubfijalkowski/hlibsass/README.md

 - hLibsass 0.1.5.x with LibSass 3.3.2 (distributed with) and 3.4.3 (not every function is reexported, but there were no changes that would break hLibSass),
 - hLibsass 0.1.6.x with LibSass 3.4.3 (distributed with),
+- hLibsass 0.1.7.x with LibSass 3.5.2 (distributed with)
-- LibSass 3.5.x **WILL** have breaking changes and will result in runtime failures of hLibSass (and probably compile-time failures too), see [LibSass releases page](https://github.com/sass/libsass/releases) for more details.
+- LibSass 3.5.x **WILL** have breaking changes and will result in runtime failures of hLibSass versions prior to 0.1.7.0 (and probably compile-time failures too), see [LibSass releases page](https://github.com/sass/libsass/releases) for more details.

 ### Things to consider